Beatriz Costa

-Beatriz Costa (born Beatriz da Conceição, 14 December 1907 – 15 April 1996) was a Portuguese actress, the best-known actress of the golden age of Portuguese cinema.
+Beatriz Costa (born Beatriz da Conceição, 14 December 1907 – 15 April 1996) was a Portuguese actress, active during the golden age of Portuguese cinema.
 She was the author of several books.

+Costa debuted as a chorus girl in Lisbon at the age of 16, eventually becoming the highest-paid stage actress in Portugal in the 1940s.

+She died in Lisbon on 15 April 1996.